lubuntu-team/manual/StyleGuide.rst

 - Use :kbd:`Shortcut` for keyboard shortcuts and buttons you press.

+- Use :menuselection:`Item --> Subitem` for things in menus and context menus.

 - Use the - for bullet pointed lists usually at the beginning of lists of features.

 - Use oxford commas for easier adding or removing features.